 - Different spices

-You could also use coconut aminos instead of the soy sauce or even tamari.
+You could also use coconut aminos instead of soy sauce or even tamari.
 The marinade will add a nice flavor to the roasted cauliflower steaks.
 You could even add a few drops of liquid smoke for an intense smoky flavor.

 It’s also possible to make the cauliflower steaks in an air fryer without the breading.
 Check the following photo: